isc-projects/stork/changelog_unreleased/1264-codeql-python.md

 [build] tomek

     Fixed several smaller Python issues reported by CodeQL and other Python linters.
-The `rake lint:python:black` now takes option FIX parameter that, when set to true, will fix the formatting issues.
+The `gen_kea_config.py` tool used in demo now takes an optional `--seed` parameter that, if specified, will initiate the PRNG to given value.
+This allows to use repeat randomized test runs, if necessary.
     (Gitlab #1264)